scenerystack/community/docs/reference/api/scenery/HandleDownListener.md

 # HandleDownListener

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery/blob/main/js/listeners/HandleDownListener.js](https://github.com/phetsims/scenery/blob/main/js/listeners/HandleDownListener.js) for the most up-to-date information.

 ## Overview

 A type of listener that absorbs all 'down' events, not letting it bubble further to ancestor node listeners.